casper-network/ceps/text/0048-synchronizer-redesign.md

 * `max_pending_endorsements: u64` — The maximum number of pending endorsements that are kept in the synchronizer.

 The `pending_vertex_timeout` and `max_requests_for_vertex` options are deprecated.

-### Use sequence numbers in the unit wire format

-Currently the panorama of a unit `u` — the set of other units or evidence it depends on — is specified as a list, with one entry for each validator, containing either the hash of that validators' latest unit that `u` depends on, or `None` if no units by that validators were known to the creator of `u`, or `Faulty` if they have evidence for malicious behavior of that validator.
-Since that involves a hash and an enum discriminator it usually means 33 bytes per entry.

-Using the 64-bit sequence number instead of the hash would reduce that to 9 bytes per entry.
-However, if a validator equivocates, the sequence number does not uniquely specify the unit anymore, so we need to add the XOR of the actual hashes as a checksum, and if it doesn't match, the recipient of the unit would ask for the full panorama (with the hashes).

-If instead of the sequence numbers themselves we use _differences_ of sequence numbers, those will tend to be small; in fact, they will usually be 1.
-We'd still need a special value for `Faulty`, but `None` could be considered to be `-1`.
-That would make the panorama much more compressible.

-We will still explicitly include the hash of the creator's previous message, though, so that we can always verify that we are applying the diff to the right panorama.

-This CEP does not yet introduce the actual compression, but it needs to be compatible with it, so it can be added in the future.
-That means panoramas will already consist of sequence number differences.

 ### Events handled by the synchronizer